AdobeDocs/analytics.en/help/admin/admin/bot-removal/bot-removal.md

 ### Step 5: Create a segment that leverages the new Customer Attribute

-Once your data set has been processed and integrated into Analysis Workspace, create one more segment that leverages your new “Bot Flag” customer attribute dimension and an ![UICONTROL Exclude] container:
+Once your data set has been processed and integrated into Analysis Workspace, create one more segment that leverages your new “Bot Flag” customer attribute dimension and a [!UICONTROL Exclude] container:

 ![](assets/bot-filter-seg2.png)